novum-engineering/novum-cloud-api-examples/typescript/login/readme.md

 This just demonstrates a login.
-After successful login, the user related JWT ist stored within the APIClient instance.
-This JWT is used for all further requests.
+After successful login, the user related JWT is stored within the APIClient instance.
+This JWT is used for all further requests and refreshed every 24 hours.

 ```bash
   # install dependencies